 11. My child has food allergies.
 What types of snacks and candy are provided at summer animal camp?

+We are now a nut-free camp!
 We take food allergies very seriously and strive to serve healthy snacks that are free of the most common allergens (wheat gluten, dairy, peanuts, tree nuts, eggs, fish and shellfish).
-Snacks include baby carrots, oranges, apple slices, bananas and raisins (processed and packed in a nut-free facility).
+Snacks include baby carrots, oranges, apple slices, bananas and grapes.
 Water is available throughout the day.

 12. What is included in the Summer Animal Camp curriculum?